 My mind is boggled when I think about how far the fields of medicine and nursing have come since my mother trained in the early 1940’s.
 We both trained at the same nursing school, as did my sister.
 But we graduated in 1972 and 1973.
-I worked as a nurse from 1972 until 2010.
+I worked as a nurse from 1972 until 2011.
 I am so thankful for the advances in medicine and nursing since then!
-I think you will be too after you read this and Part 2.
+I think you will be too after you read this post and Part 2.

 Back then the hospital where I received my training was built in 1911.
 It grew over the years to have six(?) floors.
 It was closed a few years after my sister graduated in 1973.
 A new modern hospital was built on Grove Road, Greenville Memorial Hospital.

 The T shaped floors had long halls with mostly two bed rooms and several four bed rooms.
 There were also two twenty bed units where each bed was separated only by curtains at the sides and foot of the bed.
 I believe there was one bathroom for all 20 patients!
 One unit was for men, the other for women.
 I think these units were for the people who couldn’t afford the regular two or four bed rooms or were indigent.

 Back then the beds were similar to the ones seen on MASH.
 At the foot of each bed there was a crank for the head and one for the foot of the bed.
 The crank was folded out and turned to position the bed and hopefully folded back inwards when adjustments were finished.
 Many a busy student or staff member was caught unaware as they rushed around fulfilling their duties and received shin bruises because someone forgot to fold the crank back up and out of the way!
 I was thrilled when I saw the new beds with buttons that let the patients or staff adjust the beds so easily!
 Either way it was so much safer for all and our shins were thankful!

 My mother told me that during World War II, mostly senior student nurses ran the hospital at night due to the nursing shortage when nurses went into the military nurse cadet program through the school.